skx/foth/README.md

 ### Final Revision

-The final version is largely identical to the previous part, in the sense that there are no significant new additions to the interpreter, or the predefined list of words.
+The final version, stored beneath [foth/](foth/), is largely identical to the previous part, in the sense that there are no significant new additions to the interpreter, or the predefined list of words.

 The aim of the final-version was to add test-cases, ensure that the code is more idiomatic, etc.